epwalsh/beaker-docs/docs/concept/breaking-changes.md

 @sam or michal, what should I say about why we're deprecating authorToken and dependsOn??

-Minimum memory requirement fields are being deprecated because memory will not be preacllocated.
+Minimum memory requirement fields are being deprecated because memory is no longer preallocated.
 You may set a maximum limit for the amount of memory your experiments will use.

 ## Questions?